 Performance Royalties are based on theater particulars.
 Please fill out an application for a personalized quote.

 Billing responsibilities, pertinent copyright information, and playwrights' biographies are available in the show rider that comes with your license agreement.
 To download the show rider for Love is a Many Splintered Thing, click here.

-The required materials for Love is a Many Splintered Thing include:
+The Authorized Materials/Rehearsal Package for Love is a Many Splintered Thing includes: